Durban day tour – St Lucia estuary – 17th July 2015

-I took my clients around the center and told them about the Crocodiles, Hippos and a range of other things.
-It was then time to head down to the Estuary of St Lucia for our 2 hour boat cruise.
+I took my clients around the center and told them about the Crocodiles, Hippos, and other things.
+It was then time to head down to the Estuary of St Lucia for our 2-hour boat cruise.

-We began and there was Hippos every where what was really good on this day tour was that we also saw a lot of Crocodiles which in not a guarantee.
+We began and there were Hippos everywhere.
+What was really good on this day tour was that we also saw a lot of Crocodiles which is not a guaranteed sighting.

-It is only due to the fact that boat have traversed these rich waters of St Lucia for many years that we have the privilege of viewing the amazing dangerous animals so close without incident.
-The Hippos in this sections of 8 kilometers of river are used to the boats and this enables us to enjoy amazing sightings of them.
+It is only due to the fact that boats have traversed these rich waters of St Lucia for many years that we have the privilege of viewing the amazing dangerous animals so close without incident.
+The Hippos in this section of 8 kilometers of the river are used to the boats and this enables us to enjoy amazing sightings of them.
 We always have to remember that Hippos are wild animals and kill around about 3000 people per year in Africa!

 The above picture was a Crocodile we found near the shoreline of St Lucia and it was so well hidden in the long grass!
 So lovely to see it though!
 We did see better Crocodiles but this picture just looked amazing.

-As we continued up stream we came across a wide range of Bird life which is something else St Lucia estuary has to offer visitors.
-St Lucia is am idea place for birders to come and spot special birds they do not see every day.
+As we continued up stream we came across a wide range of Birdlife which is something else St Lucia estuary has to offer visitors.
+St Lucia is an ideal place for birders to come and spot special birds they do not see every day.

 We spotted this Goliath Heron fishing near the shoreline, this is the tallest heron in the world!

-A bit later on we managed to spot some Hippos on the shore and two of them had a little fight with one another.
-It was one of those moment you don’t expect so you miss most of it when you get you camera ready but it was amazing!
+A bit later on we managed to spot some Hippos on the shore and the two of them had a little fight with one another.
+It was one of those moments you don’t expect so you miss most of it when you get you camera ready but it was amazing!

 Durban day tour; Hippos fighting

-As we continued our Durban day tour we spotted more birds and I am sure birders would always be happy to see this one, the Giant Kingfisher!
-If you are interest we can offer birding tours of KwaZulu Natal from Durban.
+As we continued our Durban day tour we spotted more birds.
+I am sure birders would always be happy to see this one, the Giant Kingfisher!
+If you are interested we can offer birding tours of KwaZulu Natal from Durban.

-We began our way back to the jetty and on route spotted more Hippos and Crocodiles and had a special sighting of baby Hippos out the water on the shore resting.
-It is always amazing to see this but even more special when it is babies so I had to also make a little video.
+We began our way back to the jetty and on route spotted more Hippos and Crocodiles as well as a special sighting of baby Hippos out the water on the shore resting.
+It is always amazing to see this but even more special when it is babies.

 Durban day tour; Baby Hippos out the water